serginator/cheatsheets/md/haskell.md

 Example: `>True < 'a'` returns Type Error

+The command `>:set +t` returns the type used to have more info, like a debug.

 ### Tuple
 Mixed component where the type of each component can be different.
 + `(1, 'a', 3.0, True)::(Int, Char, Float, Bool)`.